 (3) The Tribunal may revoke a declaration made under subsection (1).

-[Section 110Z inserted by No. 25 of 2008 s.
+[Section 110Z inserted: No. 25 of 2008 s.
 11.]

 110ZA.
 Recognition of instrument created in another jurisdiction

 (1) The State Administrative Tribunal may make an order recognising an instrument created under a law of another jurisdiction as an advance health directive made under this Part if satisfied the instrument corresponds sufficiently, in form and effect, to an advance health directive made under this Part.